 Comment #37.
 The proposed language will result in variances that are less than clear because it will only specify the duration of the variance not its effective date or its expiration date.

 Response.
-DEQ cannot specify the effective date of the variance within the variance document, because the effective date is conditional on EPA approval.
+DEQ cannot specify the effective date of the variance within the variance document, because the effective date is conditional on EPA’s approval date.
 DEQ will provide the effective date and expiration date on the list of all approved variances that is required by 340-041-0059(7)(b).

 DEQ revised proposed language at OAR 340-041-0059(7)(b) in response to this comment.